 How to reach: 6 hours from Delhi airport

 Best time to visit: November to June

 Birds : Great Barbet, Long Tailed Broadbill, red-billed leiothrix, Verditer Flycatcher, Ultramarine Flycatcher, Maroon Oriole, Blue-throated Barbet, Streaked /Striated/Rufous-chinned Laughing-thrush, Kalij Pheasant, Cheer pheasant, the Red-billed Blue Magpie, the Black-headed Jay, Eurasian Jay, Brown Wood Owl, Crested Kingfisher, Himalayan Woodpecker and Pygmy Woodpecker, Green-tailed sunbird, eurasian griffon, red-billed blue magpie, grey-capped pygmy woodpecker, lesser Yellownape woodpecker,

-Sattal has lot of birding trails, including a long path that goes along the “studio point”, the start of this trail is famous for sightings of Brown wood owl and Long tailed broadbill during the right season.
+Sattal has a lot of birding trails, including a long path that goes along the “studio point”, the start of this trail is famous for sightings of Brown wood owl and Long-tailed broadbill during the right season.
 At the end of this trail is a waterfall where brown dippers are found

 The Pangot and Sattal region is filled with playful, vibrant birds that migrate in the winter season to the lower parts of the Himalayas.
 The birds can be seen flocking around the lakes and over the forests.
 For a closer look, tourists can head to the Woodpecker Point in Pangot to catch a glimpse of vibrant red-headed Rufous-bellied Woodpeckers.

 There is another such point, named Vinayak Point, in Pangot where one can watch the endangered and quaint Cheer Pheasants and Kalij Pheasant.